Stephanie-Ash/the-pizza-oven/README.md

     * The admin panel gives the restaurant owner further control over the site by changing the restaurant description, uploading a new menu file or changing the opening and closing time of the restaurant.
 They are also able to add or delete tables from the restaurant.
     * The restaurant owner can view and delete bookings on the admin panel or update the customer details of a booking.
 However they cannot create a new booking from this panel to ensure that no bookings are created without first checking for available tables.
     * The admin panel has been customised to give the restaurant owner control where possible whilst providing safeguards to ensure that the site or booking system are not compromised.

+### Features Left to Implement

+* User profiles to save customer information for automatic form population.
+* Automatic user registration using the provided email address and a booking number as a password.
+Ensuring all customers can cancel or update a booking.
+* Creation of a restaurant table plan with the bookings shown to give the restaurant owner a visual representation of the bookings for any specific time.